s-guliani/SpotifyProject/README.md

 The Spotify track data is obtained from [https://research.atspotify.com/2020/09/the-million-playlist-dataset-remastered/].
 It includes information on tracks, artists, albums, and various audio features.

+This is a dataset of Spotify tracks over a range of 125 different genres.
+Each track has some audio features associated with it.
+The data is in CSV format which is tabular and can be loaded quickly.

 ## Methods
 - Dimensional Modeling: creating a fact & dimension tables to model our data and to help us better understand the relationships between them.